rotki/rotki/README.md

 	$ npm install --runtime=electron --target=1.8.4

 Almost there, we can now install all the NodeJS dependencies.
-Using a recent NodeJS version such as 8.9.x, it should be smooth
+Using a recent NodeJS version such as 8.9.x, it should be smooth.
+Also since npm uses gyp and gyp requires python 2.7 make sure to set it up appropriately before invoking npm.

+        $ npm config set python python2.7
         $ npm install

 You now deserved to start Rotkehlchen: